-14. URGES the International Organisation Partners of the Convention, non-governmental organisations, the private sector and other stakeholders to promote and enhance cooperation, sharing information and best practices, research, and literature, as appropriate, that enable the adoption of more sustainable lifestyles, including sustainable living within wetlands conservation and wise use interventions.
+14. INVITES the International Organisation Partners of the Convention, non-governmental organisations, the private sector and other stakeholders to promote and enhance cooperation, sharing information and best practices, research, and literature, as appropriate, that enable the adoption of more sustainable lifestyles, including sustainable living within wetlands conservation and wise use interventions.